 No double-speak, just something neat.
-Option V is a cool new way for Macintosh users to get to this web site.
-Macintosh users can
+Option V is a cool way for Macintosh users to get to this web site.
+All they have to do is to type "option v" (plus ".com" of course) into their Safari Browser's address bar -- a single character domain name.
+How cool is that?

 One final note.
 While this domain is neat, the technical foundation that this is built on is only the tip of the ice berg.
 The IDNS has incorporated the Unicode's database into the works to allow and welcome the entire world to the net and in their own respective native language.

-Keep in mind that the population of the planet who's native language is English is less than 5 percent.
+Keep in mind that the population of the planet whose native language is English is less than 5 percent.
 The remaining 95 percent of the world's population is logging on to the Internet in record numbers in their own languages (i.e., something other than the typical a-z and 0-9 characters you typically see in domain names).
 These new potential customers will not only be able to see their domains in their respective languages, but will be able to view this domain as Mac users do.

 This domain works for all current English users, and is already scaled for the rest of the world.
 Now how many additional potential Mac customers will that be?
 Good question.